zx9w/collatz-adjust/readme.md

 # Solution

-It's too hard to optimize haskell so I grabbed rust.
+It's too hard to optimize haskell so I grabbed rust which worked relatively easily.

+The solution I got (untested)
+length: 613
+sum: 2051618299

+# Testing

+To ensure the rust program works correctly we can use the Haskell solution.